fkie/multimaster_fkie/README.rst

 FKIE multimaster for ROS
 ========================

-The ROS stack of multi_master_fkie_ offers a complete solution for using ROS with multicores.
+The ROS stack of multimaster_fkie_ offers a complete solution for using ROS with multicores.

 The descriptions of individual packets is on ROS wiki: